MaxiObregon/BaSP-M2023/README.md

 - I change the main image (of cat by Radium logo)
 - I any cases, optimize some identique labels for an unique label.

+## Week 05
+- I add the corrections of the fourth task.
+- I complete all the Javascript exercises that corresponding to the fifth deliver.
+- The error of the link to the repository was fixed.

 ## Link to weekly repository:
 https://basp-2023.netlify.app (temporary)